 For the latest and most complete information, go to the original source!
 You can do that by heading to the #rules channel on Discord.
 It may be templating to skip to making art, but you should review the latest terms of service first.

-It covers restrictions for what you can do with any Midjourney portraits that you generate.
+It covers restrictions for what you can do with any MidJourney portraits that you generate.

 The Ethics of Midjourney Portraits and Other AI-GENERATED Art

-I have several friends and family members who make their livelihood as photographers and illustrators.
+I have several friends and family members who make their livelihoods as photographers and illustrators.
 That’s why whether or not making art with AI tools is ethical is on my radar.
 Despite those connections, however, I’m not an ethicist or expert on the matter.

-At this point, I use Midjourney and other AI tools solely for personal joy, so it’s not been an issue for me, but it is a matter that’s top of mind with many researchers and other experts.
+At this point, I use MidJourney and other AI tools solely for personal joy, so it’s not been an issue for me, but it is a matter that’s top of mind with many researchers and other experts.

 If you’d like to learn more about this subject of debate, I recommend reading the Ada Lovelace Institute’s article covering different viewpoints as a starting point.